andres81/Model_of_the_Psyche/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md

-# Proposal Conversation Facility in society
+# Proposal Conversation Facility in society, v1.0.0

 Hereby I wish to offer an idea that can solve multiple problems with just one stone, I believe: The opportunity to converse, without any strings attached.